sammyschuckert/personalized-user-experience/_pages/chapter-1-introduction.md

 ## One Size Fits All?

 > Software is complex and unpredictable.
-We don’t know exactly what it look like when we are done – in fact it’s never done.
+We don’t know exactly what it looks like when we are done – in fact it’s never done.
 We know even less, about what our customers are actually going to do with it. <cite>Jeff Gothelf, Author of Lean UX</cite>

 **As technology advances, we get in touch with user interfaces (UIs) more and more on all kind of day to day activities.**